MDAnalysis/UserGuide/doc/source/topology_system.rst

     * :class:`~MDAnalysis.core.topologyobjects.Bond`
     * :class:`~MDAnalysis.core.topologyobjects.Angle`
     * :class:`~MDAnalysis.core.topologyobjects.Dihedral`
-    * :class:`~MDAnalysis.core.topologyobjects.Improper`
+    * :class:`~MDAnalysis.core.topologyobjects.ImproperDihedral`

-The value of each topology object can be calculated with :func:`value`, or the name of the topology object.
-The only exception to this is :class:`~MDAnalysis.core.topologyobjects.Bond`, where the other name for :meth:`~MDAnalysis.core.topologyobjects.Bond.value` is :meth:`~MDAnalysis.core.topologyobjects.Bond.length`.
+The value of each topology object can be calculated with :func:`value`.

 Each :class:`~MDAnalysis.core.topologyobjects.TopologyObject` also contains the following attributes: